 This step is pretty obvious but very important.
 How long will each project activity take?
-Underestimating will of course put you behind schedule and ultimately frustrate your customer.
+Underestimating will, of course, put you behind schedule and ultimately frustrate your customer.
 Overestimating could leave team members or other resources sitting idle as they wait for antecedent tasks to be completed.
 The best way to estimate duration is to use data from similar previous jobs.

-There are multiple models and formulas for developing the project schedule, including critical path, critical chain, and resource levelling among others.
+There are multiple models and formulas for developing the project schedule, including critical path, critical chain, and resource leveling among others.
 Each of those methods is worthy of an article in itself, so we won’t cover them here.
 Take the time to find a method that works well for you.

 Don’t ignore the calendar!
 Check vacation requests from team members.
 Don’t forget to include factors like national holidays, corporate functions, stakeholder events, and other occasions that may affect your schedule.
 If the whole company shuts down for a holiday week, you’ll need to add that time to your due dates and manage customer expectations accordingly.

 When schedule changes must be made, you ensure they are carried out and communicated according to the plan laid out in Step 1.
 Throughout the project, you will ensure that each activity is on schedule and determine whether corrective action needs to be taken if delays occur.

 It’s important to have the right tools to help you get organized and stay that way.
-With Kissflow, you get a digital workspace that’s designed to give you and your team the tools you need to stay on schedule.
+With Kissflow Projects, you get a digital workspace that’s designed to give you and your team the tools you need to stay on schedule.
 Intuitive kanban boards give everyone a helpful visual of project progress, and automated alerts keep everyone in the loop on approaching deadlines.